graciemcguire/intro-to-typescript/README.md

 ## Working with Types

-We recommend getting to know the [TypeScript docs][], as they are very thorough, easy to follow, and an all around great resource, but we wanted to go over a couple of the ways we can work with Types in TypeScript to give you a good sense of what the benefits of TypeScript are!
+We recommend getting to know the [TypeScript docs][typescript], as they are very thorough, easy to follow, and an all around great resource, but we wanted to go over a couple of the ways we can work with Types in TypeScript to give you a good sense of what the benefits of TypeScript are!

 - **Type by Inference**
 - **Type Annotation**